MatthewCWeston/EPPO/README.md

 # EPPO
-Official implementation of Overcoming Non-stationary Dynamics with Evidential Proximal Policy Optimization
+Evidential Proximal Policy Optimization, modified for use with Google Colab.
+An implementation of vanilla PPO has been added in the interest of supporting experiments.

 ## Cite
 If you use EPPO, please cite: